oversoul/minicast/readme.md

 ## Motivation

-In my qest to learn more rust, i figured this was a cool project idea to work on. also being a fan of lightweight terminal based programs. why not a Podcast manager & player.
+In my journey to learn more rust, i figured this was a cool project idea to work on. also being a fan of lightweight terminal based programs. why not a Podcast manager & player.